-We draw attention to Note 1 in the financial statements, which indicates that the Company had no operating revenues and incurred a net loss of \$21.07 million during the year ended December 31, 2021.
+We draw attention to Note 1 in the financial statements, which indicates that the Company incurred a net loss of \$31.6 million and had no operating revenues or operating sources of cash flow during the year ended December 31, 2022.
+At December 31, 2022, the Company's liabilities exceeded its assets by \$20.9 million.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.